kristofzerbe/kiko.io/source/_posts/2023/Pagefind-UI-and-URL-Parameters.md

 syndication:
   - host: Mastodon
     url: https://indieweb.social/@kiko/109784950464754190
 ---

+{% alertbox exclamation %}
+**UPDATE**: Parts of the original post are outdated, as Pagefind **DOES** offer a way to preset a search string, which just hasn't been documented yet ... \o/ ... see below.
+{% endalertbox %}

+---

 A couple of days ago I wrote about my attempt to {% post_link 2023/Integration-of-Pagefind-in-Hexo "integrate Pagefind in my blog" %}.
 In the meantime, I further refined the indexing by excluding more content areas and adding more for the metadata to make the search results even better.